sensiolabs/CasBundle/README.md

         cert:     /path/to/my/cert.pem         # ssl cert file path (if needed)
         request:  curl                         # request adapter (curl, http or file)

+In addition, the security component must be aware of the new factory and listeners included in the bundle.
+In order to to it, just look at the following example in YAML :

+    security.config:
+        template:
+            - "%kernel.root_dir%/../src/Bundle/Sensio/CasBundle/Resources/config/security_templates.xml"

 Use the firewall
 ----------------

-As usual, here is a simple example with the YAML format :
+As usual, here is a simple example with the YAML format (with the template) :

     security.config:
+        template:
+            - "%kernel.root_dir%/../src/Bundle/Sensio/CasBundle/Resources/config/security_templates.xml"
         providers:
             my_provider:
                 users: